Graph-Native Normalization: Graph-Native Normalization

 \paragraph{Phase 2: Minimal Cover} We would like to have a minimal cover $\setOfDeps_Q^\mathsf{min}$ of the set of all dependencies that are relevant for the scope~$Q$.
 As in relational normalization, this minimal cover is computed to avoid the consideration of redundant or non-minimal \acp{gnfd} for the determination of transformations $\setOfTransfs$ in Phase 3.
 We say a \ac{gnfd} $\varDep: Q::X\determ Z$ is (i) redundant if a dependency $\varDep$ is implied by all other dependencies of a GN-schema $\setOfDeps$, i.e., $ \setOfDeps - \{\varDep\} \models\varDep$, and is (ii)~minimal if there is no $Y\subset X$ such that $\setOfDeps - \{\varDep\} \models Q::Y\determ Z$.
 We use the set of applicable dependencies from Phase~1~($\Sigma_Q$) to compute~$\setOfDeps_Q^\mathsf{min}$.
-Since all dependencies in $\setOfDeps_\varQueryPattern$ are relevant to the scope $Q$, we can reason over them using Armstrong's Axioms after applying the \emph{Restriction} reasoning rule (cf. \Cref{sec:dependency}) to every dependency in $\Sigma_Q$.
-This allows us to compute the minimal cover exactly as for \acp{fd}~\cite{alice}.
+After applying \emph{Restriction} (cf. \Cref{sec:dependency}) to each dependency in $\Sigma_Q$, we can reason over them using Armstrong's Axioms and compute the minimal cover as for \acp{fd}~\cite{alice}.